-Food is not the same as it used to be.
-GMOs are the order of the day and the widespread use of pesticides has certainly changed the way food tastes and how healthy it is for us.
+Besides, food is not the same as it used to be.
+GMOs are the order of the day, and the widespread use of pesticides has certainly changed the way food tastes and ffects how healthy (or not) it is.

 Deciding what you should do with your quarter acre can be a tricky decision.
-Planning what exactly to have on this 10,000 square foot piece of land and in what quantities is essential to success.
+Planning what exactly to grow or raise on this 10,000 square foot plot of land and in what quantities is a job unto itself.

-An example of how you may opt to utilize you 10,000 square feet may be:
+An example of how you may opt to utilize you 10,000 square feet could look like this:

 - 30 Layers( Eggs) 150 sq ft